ZEISS 100 Years USA

 Mansoureh N. Rad, PhD Head of ZEISS Microscopy Customer Center, ZEISS Microscopy

-I am motivated, everyday, by the lived reality that the work we do can play a role in the most meaningful scientific breakthroughs.
+I am motivated, everyday, by the lived reality that the work we do can bring us close to the most meaningful scientific breakthroughs.